 One of the main costs all parents should bear is educational costs.
 For many families, saving money for a child’s education is a must.
 Providing that child with the opportunity to learn and grow is just part of taking care of your family.
 Yet, knowing how much money it is going to cost to do this can be a challenge.
-In most situations, families should begin putting money aside for college or university costs as soon as possible.
+In most situations, families should begin putting money aside for school, college or university costs as soon as possible.
 This gives you more time to save and more time for interest to build on those funds.

 Where You Are Matters

 It is important to consider where your child is likely to go to school/higher education.
 Of course, if your child is just starting to walk, you probably have no idea what type of school he or she is likely to get into.
 For example, many of today’s UK based higher education students are expats, travelling overseas for educational needs.
 Nevertheless, where you live or where the child will go to school is a big factor in terms of costs.
 Consider these worldwide estimates on the very basic cost of education only.